Turquoise Gemstone Information

 Some chain jewelers will carry turquoise jewelry, as well as many department stores.
 It’s also a favorite gem among many independent designers.
 As a result, most people interested in purchasing turquoise jewelry can find options with ease.

-Due to the gem’s characteristics, cabochons are incredibly popular for turquoise jewelry.
-You can also find tumbled stones, as those can highlight the matrix and hold a decent polish while maintaining an organic shape.
+Due to the gem’s characteristics, turquoise cabochons are incredibly popular for turquoise jewelry.
+You can also find tumbled stones, as those can highlight the turquoise matrix patterns and hold a decent polish while maintaining an organic shape.
 Plus, turquoise beads are widely used for strand necklaces and bracelets, and often make their way onto pendulums.

 As with most other gems, the turquoise stone meaning varies depending on a person's belief system.
 First, it's important to mention that turquoise is a December birthstone, which can give it meaning to anyone born in that month.